 10. Outsource!
 If the thought of capturing your family’s photo in front of the Eifel Tower or Leaning Tower of Pisa stresses you out, think about outsourcing your picture.
 You can easily find photographers in any city and hire them to do a 30-minute shoot.

 I hope that these 10 tips to get better family vacation photos have you excited to capture your family trip.
-Remember to have fun, relax and whatever you do…enjoy your vacation!
+If you want to learn even more great tips to understand your camera and get AMAZING photos, make sure to check out The Beginners Photography Essentials Bundle today!
+And, remember to have fun, relax and whatever you do…enjoy your vacation!